Through naturalization, Katie became an American citizen at 14 years old.

 Katie is a proud graduate of Abington High School (go Ghosts!)
 It was through Abington's strong communications program that she was able to dive into journalism, producing news pieces that she shot and edited for Abington's cable channel.
 During her senior year, she was editor-in-chief of her high school's paper, The Abingtonian, and was awarded the Congressional Award Gold Medal for doing more than 400 hours of community service.

 Katie majored in journalism at Temple University, where she graduated with 15 competitive internships across New York City, Philadelphia and Washington D.C.

-During one of these internships she worked with Linda Ellerbee at Nick News.
-Ellerbee had inspired Katie to go into journalism, and during this internship become a mentor.
-Katie then moved to a station in Hartford, Connecticut where she also served on the Communications Advisory Board for Manchester Community College.
+Immediately after graduation, Katie began working at 5NEWS in Fayetteville, Arkansas as a field reporter and fill-in anchor.
+Katie then worked as a reporter and fill-in anchor at WTIC in Hartford, Connecticut where she also served on the Communications Advisory Board for Manchester Community College, mentoring college students.